kemsakurai/1on1-questions/README.ja.md

 * What do you think caused that to happen?
 * What do you think has gone well?
 What do you think you could have done better?
 What, if anything, would you like to do, but haven't been able to?
 * What do you think you could be doing differently?
-* What drives you?
-What motivates you to come to work each day?
 * What feedback/praises have you been getting about your current priorities?
 * What frustrates you about the project?
 * What have you tried so far to make progress on it?